apache/metron/metron-deployment/packaging/ambari/README.md

 ## Testing changes without cycling Vagrant build
 To avoid spinning down and spinning back up Vagrant, we'll want to instead modify the files Ambari uses directly.

+This assumes the installation went through, and we're just working on getting our particular feature / adjustment to work properly.

 Ambari stores the Python files from the service in a couple places.
+We'll want to update the files, then have Ambari pick up the updated versions and use them as the new basis.
+A reinstall of Metron is unnecessary for this type of testing.

 Specifically, the server files live in
 ```